-Students who intend to complete the Bachelor of Music normally make application for admission to the program at the same time as they apply for admission to the university.
+Students may be admitted directly into the Bachelor of Music or may apply for admittance after admission to CMU.
 These students may apply for admission to a concentration within the Bachelor of Music after completing two years within the program.
 For more information on applying for a concentration, see the admission requirements pertaining to the concentrations within the Bachelor of Music as listed in the ACADEMIC PROGRAMS section of this calendar.
+The program/concentration application form is available from the Registrar's Office or from the School of Music.

-Students who intend to complete the Bachelor of Music Therapy may apply for admission at the end of their second year.
+Students who intend to complete the Bachelor of Music Therapy may apply and audition for admission at the end of their second year in the Bachelor of Music program or after completion of a Bachelor of Music degree or its equivalent.